yegor256/blog/_posts/2019/sep/2019-09-17-be-unhappy-to-be-happy.md

 I think that happiness is missing not despite us having everything, but _thanks_ to that.

-Happiness, according to [Nietzsche](https://en.wikiquote.org/wiki/The_Antichrist), is "the feeling that power increases --- that a resistance is overcome."
+Happiness, according to [Nietzsche](https://en.wikiquote.org/wiki/The_Antichrist), is "the feeling that power increases---that a resistance is overcome."
 Therefore, in order to be happy, we must have some issues to deal with.
 It's not enough to possess those cars, houses and well-paid jobs.
 We need to overcome the obstacles first.
 Happiness is simply impossible without a struggle being won.